 - Felicity Palmer

 - Bayerisches Staatsorchester

-- Chorus and children's chorus of the Bayerische Staatsoper
+- Chorus of the Bayerische Staatsoper

 Media CentreTo List of Performances

 Puccini zeichnet Manon als eine scheinbar selbstbewusste Frau, die vom Verlangen nach Luxus getrieben den Reichtum wahren Gefühlen vorzieht.
 Skizzenhaft wird die schicksalhafte Irrfahrt von Manon erzählt, die in einer Welt lebt, die mehr von Rissen als von Küssen definiert wird.
 Am Ende gelangen Manon und ihr Geliebter Des Grieux in die Wüste von New Orleans, irren „allein, verloren, verlassen“ ihrem sicheren Tod entgegen, getrieben von Durst und geschwächt durch fürchterliches Fieber.
 Hier, und nur hier, können sie sich endlich lieben.
 Bevor jedoch Manons Leben erlischt, beteuert sie ihre ewige Liebe: „Meine Sünden… werden in Vergessenheit geraten, doch meine Liebe wird nicht sterben…“